WICG/navigation-api/README.md

 #### Aborted navigations

-As shown in [the example above](#example-replacing-navigations-with-single-page-app-navigations), the `navigate` event come with an `event.signal` property that is an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).
+As shown in [the example above](#example-replacing-navigations-with-single-page-app-navigations), the `navigate` event comes with an `event.signal` property that is an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal).
 This signal will transition to the aborted state if any of the following occur before the promise passed to `respondWith()` settles:

 - The user presses their browser's stop button (or similar UI, such as the <kbd>Esc</kbd> key).
 - Another navigation is started, either by the user or programmatically.
 This includes back/forward navigations, e.g. the user pressing their browser's back button.